researchart/rose6icse/submissions/reusable/junwenyang/README.md

 ### The open science framework [project](https://osf.io/yaefh/) with DOI: `10.17605/OSF.IO/YAEFH`  for availability.

   1. The docker image is uploaded into 4 tar file: data-constraint-dockera[a,b,c,d], which enables you to run the docker image without the dockerhub.

-    You merge four tar files into one tar by:
+    * You can merge four tar files into one tar by:
     ```$ cat data-constraint-dockera* > data-constraint-docker.tar```

-    And extract the tar file by:
+    * And extract the tar file by:
     ```tar xvf data-constraint-docker.tar```